Young Again Dog Food Review

 |Calorie Weighted Basis||38%||37%||25%|

-The third ingredient is potato starch.
+The second ingredient is potato starch.
 Potato starch is a gluten-free carbohydrate of only modest nutritional value to a dog.

 The fifth ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.